mlinnen/halloweenscare/SceneController/MotionPlayNext/RaspberryPi/NodeRed.md

 * You already have a Play Media device running on your network
 * You have set your **{root}** topic to **halloween** for the Motion Detector and Media Player

+I choose to run Node-Red on the same device that Plays my Media items since it was a Raspberry Pi as well.
+But you can run Node-Red on a separate device if you like.

 You need to know the IP address of your Raspberry Pi in order to do a lot of the steps highlighted below.

 1. Open a terminal window on your Raspberry Pi and execute **node-red-start**